localgovdrupal/localgov_menu_link_group/README.md

 ## Developer notes
 Menu link groups are stored as config entities.
 This means other modules can provide new menu link groups or add menu links to existing menu link groups.
 The [localgov_services module is a good example](https://github.com/localgovdrupal/localgov_services/blob/2.x/config/optional/localgov_menu_link_group.localgov_menu_link_group.localgov_menu_link_group_services.yml) of a module that defines a new menu link group.

-If, on the other hand, you want to add menu links to an **existing** menu link group, please ensure the `group_label` and `parent_menu_link` keys in the config file are assigned the same value as the target menu link group and its parent.
-In the following example, we are adding two new menu links to the existing `Services` menu link group:
+If, on the other hand, we want to add menu links to an **existing** menu link group, we need to ensure the `group_label` and `parent_menu_link` keys in the config file are assigned the same value as the target menu link group and its parent.
+In the following example, we have copied an existing config item, and are adding two new menu links to the existing `Services` menu link group with a new config ID `localgov_menu_link_group_foo`:
 ```
 langcode: en
 status: true